OfirTal0/Contact-app/README.md

 2. Run the project using Django.
 3. Enter user details:
    Any username In users table in DB with the password 12345.

    For example:
    User: Ofir Tal
    Password: 12345

 ## Needs correction and completion:

-- Deletion and editing of contacts
-- Fixing the search feature
 - Editing user profile picture from the application